 Creatine can be made in a lab or extracted from animals.

-It’s just a matter of mixing the right 3 amino acids together in a lab, which is a lot easier than extracting the small bits of creatine from animal tissues.
-Yay!
+It’s just a matter of mixing the right amino acids together in a lab, which is a lot easier (and scalable) than extracting the small bits of creatine from animal tissues.

-While most products don’t mention it, if you see the phrase “synthetic creatine”, that’s a good sign.
+While most products don’t mention how it was made, if you see the phrase “synthetic creatine”, that’s a good sign.